 This guide won’t go over regular packing basics…like socks and a toothbrush.
 But it will go over the Hawaiian essentials you need to pack, including some things you haven’t even thought about!

-The very first thing you’ll need to do is figure out what each day brings.
+The very first thing you’ll need to do is figure out what each day brings and pack based on your itinerary.

 Consider these common activities in Hawaii: